Viatical Settlements [Guide and Overview]

 Hearing the news that a loved one is facing a terminal diagnosis is stressful for everyone in the family, and unfortunately financial concerns can also come into play along with the prospect of impending loss.
 What are the options for a terminally ill senior facing mounting medical or care expenses?
 Can a life insurance policy be leveraged to help meet that need?

-There are two different options allow a policyholder to get cash out of a life insurance policy that might not be needed anymore.
+There are two different options allow a life insurance policy holder to get cash out of a life insurance policy that might not be needed anymore.
 Both viatical settlements and accelerated death benefits could offer financial relief to families facing a difficult diagnosis, but the two agreements are different in several key ways.

 The amount you will actually receive is going to depend on a number of factors including how much your policy is worth, how much the company will spend on your insurance premiums, and your projected life expectancy.
 Typically, the longer you have left to live, the less you will be given for your policy.